b-rad15/SnakeVHDL/README.md

-# CPE 467 Final Project - Snake on an FPGA
+# CPE 467 Final Project - Snake Game on an FPGA